Print

 • Conspiring to injure, oppress, threaten, or intimidate any person in the free exercise or enjoyment of the right to vote or because of their having so exercised the right to vote.

 To report fraud in a federal election, contact the nearest office of the FBI or your local U.S. Attorney's office.
-Additionally, you may contact the Elections Compliance Unit ("ECU") toll-free at 800.722.5305, the Election's Division toll-free at 800.883.2805.
+Additionally, you may contact the Election Integrity Division toll-free at 800.722.5305, the Election's Division toll-free at 800.883.2805.

 To report a federal violation under The Voting Rights Act of 1965, which prohibits racial or language minority discrimination in voting, contact: